When the Security Scanner Became the Weapon — A Cyber Kill Chain Analysis of the Trivy Supply Chain Attack

 This is tag poisoning.
 Git tags are essentially pointers to specific commits.
 A git push --force redirects the pointer to a different commit, causing every workflow referencing that tag to execute malicious code.

 The sophistication shows here.
-TeamPCP forged the Git commit metadata — author, commit message, timestamps — to make malicious commits appear as if written by legitimate Aqua Security developers.
+TeamPCP forged the Git commit metadata, author, commit message, timestamps, to make malicious commits appear as if written by legitimate Aqua Security developers.
 Timestamps were backdated to July 2024 to hide any trace of recent modification.

 This attack is particularly dangerous because of how GitHub Actions references work:

-# Dangerous: tag reference (mutable)
+# Dangerous: tag reference (mutable) - uses: aquasecurity/trivy-action@v0.69.4

 Tags are mutable.
 The same tag can point to entirely different code tomorrow.
 Commit hashes are immutable.
 Hash pinning would have rendered this attack impossible.